ddnexus/pagy/docs/api/backend.md

 type of collection (e.g. different ORM types, etc.).

-!!!primary `Pagy::Backend` returns `pagy` instances Keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated items.
+!!!primary `Pagy::Backend` returns `pagy` instances Keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated records.
 You could re-write the whole module as one single and simpler method specific to your need, eventually gaining a few IPS in the process.
 If you seek a bit more performance you are encouraged to [write your own Pagy methods](#writing-your-own-pagy-methods).
 !!!